-- Hosting a solidarity delegation will involve more financial solidarity and support with applying for visas as well as potentially providing a place to stay before and after the camp so that you can arrive together.
+- Hosting a solidarity delegation will involve more financial solidarity and support with logistics as well as potentially providing a place to stay before and after the camp so that you can arrive together.

-- We will provide guidance and templates for navigating the visa system and there is some money in the central budget to assist districts (see below) – so don’t be too daunted by the prospect of raising money!
+- We have guidance and templates available including 1-2-1 advice and there is some money in the central budget to assist districts (see below) – so don’t be too daunted by the prospect of raising money!

 - Once paired with an international ‘solidarity’ delegation, Woodcraft Folk districts can apply for some of this money to supplement their fundraising efforts.
-The deadline to apply is 1st March 2020 – a couple of months before visa applications will open.
+Expect more information in Feb 2020 – well before visa applications will open.

-- The total budget available will depend on the total number of participants – the more people book on, the more money we’ll have available to spend on international solidarity from the central budget!
+- The total budget available will depend on the total number of participants – the more people book on, the more solidarity funding we will have available!

 EU27: The EU parliament has agreed that it will allow British citizens up to 90 days visa-free travel to the Schengen area, and the British government has agreed to offer the same for EU27 citizens.
 The latest guidance is that you can use your passport, even if it will run out within 6months after travel.
 However the use of EEA ID-cards at the border will be phased out some time in 2020.
 Please consider carefully whether you want to apply for a passport.
-It will give you more certainty of travel in May for pre-camp and IFM-SEI IC, if applicable, and for Common Ground in August 2020.
+It will give you more certainty of travel for pre-camp and IFM-SEI IC in May, and for Common Ground in August 2020.
 More information here.

 See our statement about the implications of Brexit on EU citizens travelling to the UK for Common Ground.